YokubovMukhammadali/RandomMovie_android/README.md

 "RandomMovie is a movie recommendation app that runs on the Android platform."
 “You can manage your movies by receiving random movie recommendations.”
 By rating your favorite movies, you can use them as a reference when choosing movies in the future.
+Random movies always offer unexpected aspects and unique insights.
+Diverse themes and diverse characters allow you to observe the world from new angles, which leads to the opportunity to gain deeper understanding and awareness.
+Random movies provide a rich visual experience that takes you out of your daily routine and inspires you.